 Did you know that these players would have earned:

-Don't get me wrong, Luke Ridnour is a nice little all around point guard.
-But we all know he's an offensive PG, and out of the starting 30 PG's in the NBA, he might be the 30th when it comes defense...yes, Nash is a better all around defender than Ridnour.
-So it was almost like the GM was mocking Luke when he asked him to sign the contract, just so he could see the look on Luke's face when he read "$1.5 million for Defensive Player of the Year;" Luke must of laughed at it...or at least I hope so...
+Don't get me wrong, Luke Ridnour is a nice little all around PG.
+But we all know he's an offensive PG, and out of the starting 30 PGs in the NBA, he might be the 30th when it comes to defense.
+Yes, Nash is a better all around defender than Ridnour.
+So it was almost like the GM was mocking Luke when he asked him to sign the contract, just so he could see the look on Luke's face when he read "$1.5 million for Defensive Player of the Year."
+Luke must of laughed at it...or at least I hope so.

 That specific example was just one of the many, many contract incentives that exist.
 I have only mentioned five or six, when most all contracts have some type of incentive in it.
 I know Mario Chalmers got an "extra" $25,000 for showing up to training camp in good shape and participating throughout.
 Not bad.
-So who knows, maybe Ridnour will work on his defense the next year and climb to the ranks of the Dwight Howard's, Ron Artest's, Marcus Camby's, Ben Wallace's, and Shane Battier's for DPOY.
-They are the only thing standing between his $1.5 million.
+So who knows, maybe Ridnour will work on his defense the next year and climb to the ranks of the Dwight Howard, Ron Artest, Marcus Camby, Ben Wallace, and Shane Battier for DPOY.
+They are the only thing standing between his $1,500,000.

-Then again, Eric Dampier might end up as the getting voted in by coaches for the back-up Center gig on the Western Conference All-Star Team this season(09-10).
-When it's officially, Mark Cuban I believe has $750,000, or maybe a straight up $1.0 million due to Eric.
+Then again, Eric Dampier might end up getting voted in by coaches for the backup center gig on the Western Conference All-Star Team this season(09-10).
+When it's official, Mark Cuban I believe has $750,000, or maybe a straight up $1.0 million, due to Eric.